mfidakar/mf24-website/content/authors/admin/_index.md

 title: Mohammad Fidakar
 ---

-Hi, I am a displaced scholar from [Ghaznayn](https://en.wikipedia.org/wiki/Ghazni) (Afghanistan), and an economics PhD student at [Emory University](https://www.emory.edu/home/index.html).
-I have a master degree in development policy concentrated on sustainable development from South Korea and a bachelor in economics from Afghanistan.
+Hi, I am a displaced scholar from [Ghaznayn](https://en.wikipedia.org/wiki/Ghazni) (Afghanistan), and currently an economics PhD student at [Emory University](https://www.emory.edu/home/index.html).
+My academic journey includes a Master of Development Policy with a focus on sustainable development from [KDI School](https://www.kdischool.ac.kr/) in South Korea and a Bachelor degree in Economics from Balkh University in Afghanistan.

-At GW, I teach courses on comparative political economy, data science and South Asia.
-I am on faculty in the [Department of Political Science](https://politicalscience.columbian.gwu.edu/) and the [Elliott School of International Affairs](https://elliott.gwu.edu/) and am affiliated with the [Sigur Center for Asian Studies](https://sigur.elliott.gwu.edu/) as well as the Institute for [International Economic Policy](https://iiep.gwu.edu/).
+Prior to joining Emory, I served as a Senior Teaching Assistant at Ghazni University, where I taught courses in Introduction to Development Theory, Public Economics, History of Economic Thoughts, and Microeconomics to undergraduate students.
+My teaching career at Ghazni University began in 2013, and I was selected to lead the university's research center in 2020.

-I also serve as one of the managing editors for the [Journal of Development Studies](https://www.tandfonline.com/toc/fjds20/current).
+As I step Outside work, photography enables me to have "A Closer Look" at the beauty of nature.
+I also enjoy playing soccer with friends in Atlanta.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/fidakar_cv.pdf" "newtab" >}}curriculum vitae{{</staticref >}}.